Fateful Love

-Fateful Love (流光引 (Liúguāng yǐn)) is a 2024 Chinese romance fantasy television series adapted from the Chinese web novel Poisonous Pampered Mercenary Princess Consort (毒宠佣兵王妃 (Dú chǒng yōng bīng wángfēi)).
-The television series was directed by Cheng Yuan Hai (程源海) who previously directed Ruyi's Royal Love in the Palace and written by Wang Yu who wrote Hi, Mom, and stars Hans Zhang and Zhu Xudan.
-It was first released on Tencent Video on 30 August 2024.
+Fateful Love is a 2024 Chinese romance fantasy television series adapted from the web novel Poisonous Pampered Mercenary Princess Consort.
+The series was directed by Cheng Yuanhai, who previously directed Ruyi's Royal Love in the Palace, and written by Wang Yu, who wrote Hi, Mom.
+Starring Hans Zhang and Zhu Xudan, it was first released on Tencent Video on 30 August 2024.

 Premise

 Han Ziqing was commissioned by a biological company to retrieve an undetermined matter in a remote location.
 Han unfortunately fainted after pulling out a dagger in a cave.
 After coming to her senses, Han Ziqing found herself possessing someone similarly named in an ancient city.
 Han Ziqing in this period is the daughter born from the prime minister of the Tianque dynasty and his concubine.
 She finds herself entwined with the fourth prince, Jun Beiyue, in her quest to return to her reality.

 Production

 The drama started filming at Xiangshan Global Studios in July 2021, and completed filming in November 2021.